Blue Wave Swimming Action Plan to Address Bullying

 HOW WE HANDLE BULLYING

-If bullying is occurring during team-related activities, we STOP BULLYING ON THE SPOT
+If bullying is occurring during team-related activities, we STOP BULLYING ON THE SPOTusing the following steps:

 If bullying is occurring at our club or it is reported to be occurring at our club, we address the bullying by FINDING OUT WHAT HAPPENED and SUPPORTING THE KIDS INVOLVED using the following approach: